The Reserve Forces’ and Cadets’ Association for Wales is pleased to announce the appointment of Colonel Dominic Morgan OBE as its new Chief Executive.

 “As we bid Nick farewell, I wish to congratulate Dominic Morgan on his appointment.”

 Colonel Beard said, “It has been a great privilege to head up an organisation that I believe has met its remit and done its very best for its customers.
-The Association could not have achieved so much without such supportive and enthusiastic staff be it serving in the Secretariat at Cardiff or Mold or as a member of the Permanent Support Staff in the Army Cadet Force.
+The Association could not have achieved so much without such supportive and enthusiastic staff be it serving in the Secretariat at Cardiff or Mold or as a member of the Professional Support Staff in the Army Cadet Force.
 It has been a pleasure to work with such a committed team.
 I too wish to congratulate Dominic on his appointment and wish him every success for the future.”

 Colonel Dominic Morgan OBE began his time in uniform as a Merseyside Army Cadet, TA Infantry soldier and University officer cadet, before being commissioned as a regular officer in the Royal Corps of Transport in 1988.
 He served for 2 years as a troop commander in Germany, before being seconded to the Brigade of Gurkhas in Hong Kong for 5 years.
 His service in Hong Kong culminated in his appointment as Regimental Adjutant of the Queens Own Gurkha Transport Regiment; this was followed by 2 years as an instructor at the Royal Military Academy Sandhurst.
 He subsequently commanded a pioneer squadron in Germany and a Reserves transport regiment in Liverpool, UK.